- 3D Models (0)

 All cells, including breast cancer cells, have molecules on their surfaces called receptors.
 A receptor has a specific structure that allows only particular substances to fit into it and thus affect the cell’s activity.
 Whether breast cancer cells have certain receptors affects how quickly the cancer spreads and how it should be treated.

 Tumor receptors include the following:

 HER2 (HER2/neu) receptors: Normal breast cells have HER2 receptors, which help them grow.
 (HER stands for human epithelial growth factor receptor, which is involved in multiplication, survival, and differentiation of cells.)
-In about 20 to 30% of breast cancers, cancer cells have too many HER2 receptors.
+In about 20% of breast cancers, cancer cells have too many HER2 receptors.
 Such cancers tend to be very fast growing.

 Sometimes cancer is also classified based on other characteristics.